wefatherley/pacder/README.md

 # WIP pacder
-Exposes REDCap's API through the Python programming langauge, allowing token holders to __delete__, __export__, and __import__ content related to one or more of their projects, develop ETL flows, project analyses, interview clients, and more.
+Exposes REDCap's API through the Python programming langauge, allowing token holders to __delete__, __export__, and __import__ project content.
+Use this package to develop ETL flows, project analyses, interview clients, and so on.
 ## Install
-Available for __Python 3.6+__.
+Built on top of the Python standard library, and available for __Python 3.6+__.
 Install the latest stable release with `pip`:

 `python3 -m pip install pacder`,

 or with `conda`:

 `conda install -c pacder`.

 ## Usage
 ### Programmatic usage
 At the lowest level, `pacder` exposes a REDCap project with it's `Connector` object: